-HBPH had no material related party transactions in 2019.
+HBPH had no related party transactions in 2020, which exceeded the Bank's set materiality threshold.

 The Chairman, on the other hand, shall be responsible for ensuring that the Board is effective in its oversight of setting HBPH's direction and strategy and for its implementation by management.